icon notify 12 DAYS OF CHRISTMAS DAY 11 - SANTA'S SLEEP TIGHT LIST

 The Effect of Carb Creep

-"Carb creep," or unknowingly adding more carbohydrates into your diet, is another potential factor.
+Another potential factor is "Carb creep," or unknowingly adding more carbohydrates to your diet.
 Those extra grams sneak in; before you know it, they're messing with your blood glucose numbers.
-So keep an eye on what you eat - every gram counts.
+So keep an eye on what you eat, as every gram counts.

 Impact of Frequent Meals or Snacks